bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3711537620297465in"} -->

-Let\'s go for image circle, so you can really see when something happens.
+Let&apos;s go for image circle, so you can really see when something happens.
 And as you can see, it really just cuts off part of the pictures, so you can have that circle look.